elamaran619/amazon-quicksight-user-guide/doc_source/combo-charts.md

 To create a multi\-measure chart, you can choose to add multiple lines, or multiple bars\.
 A multi\-measure bar chart shows two or more measures for one dimension\.
 You can group the bars in clusters, or stack them\.

 For the bars, use a dimension for the axis and a measure for the value\.
-The dimension is typically a text field that is related to the measure in some way and can be used to segment it in order to see more detailed information\.
+The dimension is typically a text field that is related to the measure in some way and can be used to segment it to see more detailed information\.
 Each bar in the chart represents a measure value for an item in the dimension you chose\.

 Bars and lines show up to 2500 data points on the axis for visuals that don't use group/color\.
-For visuals that do use group/color, bars show up to 50 data points on the axis and up to 50 data points for group/color, while lines show 200 data points on the axis and up to 25 data points for group/color\. \.
+For visuals that do use group/color, bars show up to 50 data points on the axis and up to 50 data points for group/color, while lines show 200 data points on the axis and up to 25 data points for group/color\.
 For more information about how we handle data that falls outside display limits, see [Display Limits in Visuals](working-with-visual-types.md#display-limits)\.

 A clustered bar chart shows values for a dimension grouped by a parent dimension\.
 A stacked bar combo chart shows values for a dimension stacked by parent dimension\.
-Combo charts uses a scale based on the maximum value for the selected measure\.
+Combo charts use a scale based on the maximum value for the selected measure\.

 The icons for combo charts are as follows\.